Hooverdan96/HDHR-DVR-docker_old/README.md

 **Comment on using Host Network instead**

-If desired, the container can be run with the option to use the host's network stack and then no port mapping is required.
-However, before using that option, please consider security and other implications to your environment.
+Based on latest testing, the container right now unfortunately still requires the ```net=host``` option.
+Please consider security and other implications to your environment.
+Trying to work out whether it will be possible without.
 ```
 --network host
 ```